isakro/shoredate/cran-comments.md

 ## Release summary

-Re-submission of the package after rejection on first attempt.
+Second re-submission of the package after automatic rejection on first attempts.
 Handled notes pertaining to possible misspelling, possibly incorrect URIs and long run-time for examples.

 ## R CMD check results
 There were no ERRORs or WARNINGs.